Rookout/java-language-server/README.md

+## Rookout
+This repo creates the Java language server that is used by explorook for the Java Extension.
+In order to create the Java Language Server jar, `git clone` this repo and run `mvn clean package -Dmaven.test.skip=true`, make sure to `brew install maven` first.
+This Langserver jar is placed in our own gcloud storage.

 # Language Server for Java using the [Java compiler API](https://docs.oracle.com/javase/10/docs/api/jdk.compiler-summary.html)

 A Java [language server](https://github.com/Microsoft/vscode-languageserver-protocol) based on v3.0 of the protocol and implemented using the Java compiler API.